Bi-parameter Potential theory and Carleson measures for the Dirichlet space on the bidisc: Introduction

 {\bf Notation.} We denote by $\DD$ the unit disc $\DD=\{z\in\CC:\ |z|<1\}$ in the complex plane and by $\partial\DD$ its boundary.
 We write $A\lesssim B$ ($A \gtrsim B$) if there is a constant independent on the variables on which $A$ and $B$ depend (which might be numbers, variables, sets...) such that $A\le CB$ ($CA\ge B$ respectively), and $A\approx B$, if $A\lesssim B$ and $A \gtrsim B$.

-1cm In $1979$, Alice Chang \cite{chang1979}, extending a foundational result of Carleson \cite{carleson1962} in one variable, characterized the Carleson measures for the Hardy space of the bidisc, that is, those measures $\mu$ on $\DD^2$ such that the identity operator boundedly maps $H^2(\DD)\otimes H^2(\DD)$ into $L^2(\mu)$.
+1cm In $1979$, Alice Chang \cite{chang1979}, extending a foundational result of Carleson \cite{carleson1962} in one variable, characterized the Carleson measures for the bi-harmonic Hardy space of the bidisc, that is, those measures $\mu$ on $\DD^2$ such that the identity operator boundedly maps $h^2(\DD)\otimes h^2(\DD)$ into $L^2(\mu)$.
+In \cite{carleson1974} Carleson had previously shown that the bi-parameter theory presents very peculiar features.
+Results in bi-parameter potential theory and harmonic analysis are scattered in the literature.
+See however Chapter 3 in the monograph \cite{MS2013}, and the references mentioned at p.
+124, and the lectures notes \cite{Gundy1980}.
 At the same time, Stegenga \cite{stegenga1980} characterized the Carleson measures for the holomorphic Dirichlet space on the unit disc.
 Following standard use in complex function theory, we say that a measure $\mu$ is a {\it Carleson measure for the Hilbert function space $H$} if $H$ continuously embeds into $L^2(\mu)$.

 Carleson measures proved to be a central notion in the analysis of holomorphic spaces, as they intervene in the characterization of multipliers, interpolating sequences, and Hankel-type forms, in Corona-type problems, in the characterization of exceptional sets at the boundary, and more.
 In this article we characterize the Carleson measures for the Dirichlet space on the bidisc, and we obtain as a consequence a characterization of its multiplier space.